-DESC is proposing to develop an updated Recreation Management Plan (RMP) to include details on proposed recreation site enhancements, an implementation schedule, best management practices (BMPs), and recreation site operation and maintenance information.
-A draft RMP will be filed with the FLA.
+DESC has developed an updated RMP that includes details on proposed recreation site enhancements, an implementation schedule, best management practices (BMPs), and recreation site operation and maintenance information.
+A draft RMP has been filed with this FLA in Appendix E-5.